MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/design-details-inventory-zero-level-open-item-ledger-entries.md

  Notice above that inbound item ledger entry 334 is cost applied to outbound item ledger entry 333.

 ## <a name="workaround-for-the-issue"></a>Workaround for the Issue
- In the **Item Journal** window, post the following lines for the item in question:
+ On the **Item Journal** page, post the following lines for the item in question:

 -   A positive adjustment to close the open outbound item ledger entry.